nerves-project/nerves_examples/hello_live_view/README.md

 This example shows a Nerves Project with a Pheonix/LiveView server embedded in the same application.
 In contrast to a [poncho project](https://embedded-elixir.com/post/2017-05-19-poncho-projects/), there is only one application supervision tree containing the Phoenix Endpoint and any processes running on the device.
-This example also includes [Tailwind CSS](https://tailwindcss.com/) to give a starting point for styling and building components.

 Currently the versions included are: